Traditional BSN Application Frequently Asked Questions

 - Physical/Emotional Requirements of Program?

-All applicants must have completed the Cal State San Marcos Pre-Nursing Core required courses with a C or better (grade of C- is not acceptable), or equivalents, by no later than the Spring 2013 semester (May to mid June 2013).
+All applicants must have completed the Cal State San Marcos Pre-Nursing Core required courses with a C or better (grade of C- is not acceptable), or equivalents, by no later than the Spring term (May to mid June) prior to Fall admission to the program.
 This includes all separately listed equivalent courses on transcripts, including science labs, if they are listed separately.
-If you are enrolled in Spring 2013 in courses to be used for the Pre-Nursing Core and/or Language other than English points, and will complete these courses after May or mid June 2013, we will do our best to review and process your Spring transcripts, but cannot make any guarantees, if the transcripts are received after the deadline.
+If you are enrolled in courses to be used for the Pre-Nursing Core and/or Language other than English points, and will complete these courses after May or mid June, we will do our best to review and process your Spring transcripts, but cannot make any guarantees, if the transcripts are received after the deadline.

 Pre-Nursing Core courses in which substandard grades (C- or below) were earned can be repeated only once and grades earned in repeated courses will be averaged.
 The University does not allow for the repeating of courses in which a grade of C or better was earned initially.
 If you have retaken a course in which you initially earned a grade of C or better, we must use the first earned grade and will disregard any subsequent attempts.
 A cumulative GPA of 2.75 is required in the Pre-Nursing Core courses, or equivalents, to be considered for entry into the program.
 Courses as applied to the Bachelor of Science in Nursing should not be taken Credit/No Credit.
 If you take a Pre-Nursing Core course, or equivalent, as Credit/No Credit, we will award you a grade of C for such credit when computing your GPA points.
 AP and IB Credit will not be counted into the School of Nursing Core GPA.
 All other courses to be applied toward the BSN degree must be completed with a C or better grade, including all specifically-required, lower- and upper-division GE.
 For any science Core courses in which labs are completed separately, we will weight average the lecture and lab courses by units and grades earned.
 We will equally average your grade (or weighted grade) for the eight Pre-Nursing Core course requirement areas.

-2. If you applied to our Fall 2012 Traditional BSN Program, are new official transcripts required to be sent again?
+2. If you applied to our Fall Traditional BSN Program the previous year, are new official transcripts required to be sent again?
 And what about previously submitted TEAS scores or verification letters for volunteer/work experience?

 Yes, please submit new transcripts with your Fall application.
 We have access to your TEAS score only if you took it here at CSUSM.
 Please be aware, that we only accept TEAS version 5.0 or higher.
 We retain volunteer/work experience verification letters for one year.
 Please submit any new letters that apply to successive academic terms.